rockkytb/SoftEngII-P08-SPG/README.md

     ...]

 #### POST /api/acknowledge
-Add new acknowledge for manager.
+Add new acknowledge for manager with state = NEW.
 Example:
     {
     "idFarmer": 1,
-    "email": "antonio.bianchi@mail.it",
+    "email": "antonio.bianchi@mail.it"
-    "state": "NEW"
     }

 #### GET /api/bookings